 Briid is a human Druid.
-She carries a gold amulet in the shape of an oak leaf (5gp) as her spellcasting focus and a gem worth 10gp on her person.
+She carries a gold amulet, the golden oak amulet, in the shape of an oak leaf (5gp) as her spellcasting focus and a gem worth 10gp on her person.

 When she casts entangle oak roots and branches sprout from the tree instead of grasping weeds and vines.

 Briid, a thin young woman with blonde hair, has absolute faith in her purpose to serve Silvanus to reclaim the hot springs and Aymeluma back for him.
 However, it has not been a servant of Silvanus appearing to her but Elydir.
 Briid cares about her wolf pack over everything else.
 Her attacks on Aymeluma have come at little cost.